100 Level Courses

 This course is graded on the Graduate Regular scale.

-LING 898: Advanced Qualifying Seminar.
+LING 898: Advanced Qualifying Research 1.
 3 credits.

-Work on PhD qualifying paper.
+Work on first PhD qualifying paper.
 Offered by English.
 May be repeated within the term for a maximum 6 credits.

 Specialized Designation: Topic Varies